 - ½ teaspoon garlic powder

-- 1½ - 2 teaspoons fine sea salt , or to taste (not table salt)
+- 1½ to 2 teaspoons good quality fine sea salt or kosher salt (not table salt)

 RECOMMENDED EQUIPMENT